SergeyIvanov1/javarush-Island/README.md

 Island represents class, what include two - dimensional array of locations.
+All animals and plants are objects, what inheritance from abstracted classes and implements interfaces.

 After initialisation of settings from database, animals and plants randomly allocate to different locations.
 All animals and plants storage inside these locations.